1. What exactly do you know about the security of a block?

 22. What is a DApp and why is it different than a normal App?

-An App usually consists of a client which communicates to some centralized resources (owned by an organization).
+Answer: An App usually consists of a client that communicates to some centralized resources (owned by an organization).

 DApp means Decentralized Application.
 DApps interact with the network via Smart Contracts.
 The data they work with resides in the contract instance.